mebmrauf/mebmrauf/README.md

 ## About

 Fourth-year CSE student at BRAC University, passionate about cybersecurity and ethical AI systems.
-Currently researching machine learning applications in cybersecurity with a focus on explainable and transparent security solutions.
 Outside of technology, interested in photography, movies, meaningful conversations and values proper sleep as a key part of self-care.
 Believes in lifelong learning, kindness, and the power of community.

 ## Tech Stack

-**Languages:** Python, JavaScript, C, Assembly
+**Languages:** Python, Assembly
 **AI/ML:** Scikit-learn, NumPy, Pandas, Matplotlib
-**Web:** React, Node.js, Express.js, MongoDB
-**Tools:** Git, Linux, VS Code

 ## Featured Projects